github/pages-gem/README.md

 # GitHub Pages Ruby Gem

-A simple gem to bootstrap dependencies for setting up and maintaining a local Jekyll environment in sync with GitHub Pages.
+A simple Ruby Gem to bootstrap dependencies for setting up and maintaining a local Jekyll environment in sync with GitHub Pages.

 ## Usage